3obby/ai/README.md

    - In your Next.js logs or browser console, verify that Billy Brainstormer (or any new companion) is visible.
    - If you see errors, confirm your data was pushed to the DB or that your front end is correctly referencing the new companion’s ID.

 That’s it!
-You can now create, generate, and sync new AI companions seamlessly into Personna.AI.
+You can now create, generate, and sync new AI companions seamlessly into GroupChatBotBuilder.AI.